Giving All Your Great Content to Google for Free is Suicide

 - your free time.

-Don’t buy the content marketing hype which is just a rewording of the “you need great content” and “content is king” mantras by Google.
+Don’t buy the content marketing hype!
+It’s just a new way of saying “you need great content” and “content is king” as Google and other billionaires do.

 Google needs your great content.
-For you it’s better to keep your great content for yourself and not give it away.
+For you it’s better to keep your great content for yourself.

 - artists